Support the effort to end child maltreatment in April by:

 South Dakota Wear Blue Day to Prevent Child Abuse

-On April 2, wear blue!
-Join us in sharing your support, by wearing blue on April 2 and sharing an image on social media.
+Wear blue!
+Join us in sharing your support, by wearing blue on April 4 and sharing an image on social media.

 Court Improvement Program Training